hasan-ston/web-scalability-notes/chp5_DataLayer.md

 - Better indexing and searching
 - Increases data integrity

----

-## NoSQL Overview
+## NoSQL

-**NoSQL** is a broad term for data stores that diverge from traditional relational database models.
+It is a broad term for data stores that diverge from traditional relational database models.
 They usually don't support SQL language.

-Different NoSQL databases make different tradeoffs to achieve better scalability for specific use cases.

----
+Hence the name, NoSQL.

 ## CAP Theorem